engkufariz/laptop/README.md

 ## ✍️ Author

-Developed by **Engku Ahmad Fariz** for TCMY IT Department usage 📧 For support, bug reports, or improvements — please open a GitHub issue.
+Developed by **Engku Ahmad Fariz** for TCMY IT Department usage only!

 ---